-Exclusive: Malaysia may ask Justice Department to get Goldman Sachs to return $600 million 1MDB fees
+Exclusive: Malaysia considering seeking return of Goldman Sachs' 1MDB fees

 How Kuala Lumpur would go about claiming the funds, and the legal hurdles in the process were not immediately made clear by the sources.

-A spokeswoman for Finance Minister Lim Guan Eng said the minister had no comment on the matter
+A spokeswoman for Finance Minister Lim Guan Eng said the minister had no comment on the matter.

 A spokesman for Goldman Sachs declined to comment and the DoJ was not available outside U.S. business hours.

-The U.S. Embassy in Kuala Lumpur did not immediately respond to a request for comment.
+The U.S. Embassy in Kuala Lumpur directed Reuters to the DoJ for comment.

-A third source familiar with the matter has said Malaysia is also preparing an arrest warrant for Roger Ng, a former Goldman banker.

 The U.S. bank earned almost $600 million for the three deals – an amount critics say is far in excess of the normal 1-2 percent fees a bank could expect for helping sell bonds.